maguetteg/Credit_Application/README.md

 Our goal is to maximize the bank's profits.

-To accomplish this task, several models will be considered (logistic regression, random forest, boosting techniques, bagging techniques etc.) and their performances will be compared.
+To accomplish this task, several models will be considered (random forest, boosting techniques, bagging techniques etc.) and their performances will be compared.